9erson/bytebles/courses/First Byte at Python/Lesson 2 - Data Types.md

 ### Pizza Calculator

 You're working as a software engineer in a pizzeria, and your boss has asked you to build a program to calculate the price of a customer's order.
-Use the following constants:
+Use the following ==constants==:

 ```python
 PIZZA_PRICE = 10.99    # Price of one pizza